Ambalappuzha Assembly constituency

 Ambalappuzha State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Alappuzha Lok Sabha constituency.
-The current MLA is H. Salam of CPI(M).
+The current MLA is G. Sudhakaran of the UDF alliance.

 Local self-governed segments

 Ambalappuzha Assembly constituency is composed of the following local self-governed segments: